 G is for Goosegrass - Galium aparine

 Goosegrass, or cleavers, is an excellent lymphatic tonic and cleanser.
-As it has alterative and diuretic properties too, it is very useful in aiding the lymphatic system when challenged, and therefore aiding the circulatory and immune systems directly.
-It can be used for any kind of swelling, like tonsillitis for example, and is really helpful in inflammatory skin conditions.
+As it has alterative and diuretic properties too, it is very useful in aiding the lymphatic system when challenged, therefore aiding the circulatory and immune systems directly.
+It can be used for any kind of swelling, such as tonsillitis for example, and is really helpful in inflammatory skin conditions.
 Psoriasis and eczema can be alleviated with the cool, calming effect of goosegrass, shifting stuck heat or inflammation.
 As a gentle demulcent it is also of use in urinary tract infections.
 Collect aerial parts before flowering.